mjtorn/python-musicbrainz2/README.txt

 Python Bindings for the MusicBrainz XML Web Service
 ---------------------------------------------------

-NOTE: This is an alpha release.
+NOTE: This is a beta release.
 Interfaces may change in case serious
       issues are found.

 This python package contains various modules for accessing the MusicBrainz